An Accurate and Interpretable Framework for Trustworthy Process Monitoring

 \subsubsection{Training Strategy}

-In our experiments, all deep models are trained for a total of 200 epochs using the Adam optimizer~\cite{Kingma2015} with early stopping strategy.
-The batch size is set to 64, and the window length $\mathrm{T}$ is set to 16.
-The learning rate is set to 0.001, and the patience for early stopping is set to 15 epochs.
+Deep models are trained for 200 epochs with early stopping strategy.
+We set the batch size to 64, the window length $\mathrm{T}$ to 16, the learning rate to 0.001, and the round $\mathrm{K}$ of message passing to 2.
 The strength $\lambda$ of SMPR is set to $5e^{-5}$ for the Baicheng station and $1e^{-5}$ for the Beijing station, respectively.
-The round $\mathrm{K}$ of message passing is set to 2.
-To ensure a fair comparison, we applied this setup to all methods.
-We check-point models on the validation set every epoch, and report the best performance on the test set.
+We adhere this setup for fair comparison.
+We check-point models on the validation set every epoch, conduct early stopping strategy with patience 15, and report the performance upon hitting the stopping criteria.